-Objective ASP Policy Implementation An interchange has been identified in the Capital Region Integrated Growth Management Plan's 35-Year Plan.
-The City of Fort Saskatchewan will work with Alberta Transportation and Strathcona County in determining when the interchange is required and the amount of land needed.
-4.6.2(b) Future roadway networks adjacent to the plan area, within the Industrial Heartland, will be further defined.
-4.6.2(b) The Heartland Association is currently working on their Transportation Master Plan.
-Recommendations of this report will be taken into consideration as development progresses in the plan area.
+Objective ASP Policy Implementation requirements for short-term intersection improvements and long-term construction of an interchange.
+Transportation's Capital Region 10-Year Provincial Highways Plan. the City of Fort Saskatchewan, Strathcona County and Alberta Transportation.
+4.6.2(ba) An interchange has been identified in the Capital Region Integrated Growth Management Plan's 35-Year Plan.
+4.6.2(ba) The City of Fort Saskatchewan will work with Alberta Transportation and Strathcona County in determining when the interchange is required and the amount of land needed.
+4.6.2(eb) Future roadway networks adjacent to the plan area, within the Industrial Heartland, will be further defined.
+4.6.2(bb) The Heartland Association is currently working on their Transportation Master Plan.
+Recommendations of this report will be taken into consideration as development progresses in this the ASPplan area.
 4.6.3 Ensure noise resulting from heavy traffic and along major roadways is taken into consideration and addressed where necessary.
 4.6.3 Ensure land uses backing on to Township Road 550 or Range Road 220 provide appropriate landscaping, berms or other enhancements (e.g. building treatments) to assist in noise attenuation and buffering.
 4.6.3 Appropriate landscaping, berming and fencing, as required by the Land Use Bylaw, shall be provided along Township Road 550 or Range Road 220 to provide for visual and noise attenuation.
-4.6.4 To recognize future pedestrian and bicycle circulation opportunities in the plan area.
-4.6.4 A multi-use trail network shall be developed within the plan area utilizing portions of the major utility rights-of-way, stormwater management facilities, the roadway network and the northeast treed area.
-4.6.4 The location, alignment and cross-section of a multi-use trail network will be determined through the preparation of detailed Outline Plans and Design Briefs and required as a condition of subdivision approval.
-4.6.5 Ensure roadways are built to a standard acceptable to the City of Fort Saskatchewan's Engineering and Service Standards.
-4.6.5 A combination of rural and urban roadway cross-sections will be provided.
+4.6.4 To recognize future pedestrian and bicycle circulation opportunities in the ASP plan area.
+4.6.4 A multi-use trail network shall be developed within the ASP-plan area utilizing portions of the major utility rights-of-way, stormwater management facilities, the roadway network and the northeast treed area.
+4.6.4 The location, alignment and cross- section of a multi-use trail network will be determined through the preparation of detailed Outline Plans and Design Briefs and required as a condition of subdivision approval.
+4.6.5 4.6.5 4.6.5

+Objective ASP Policy Implementation Ensure roadways are built to a standard acceptable to the City of Fort Saskatchewan's Development Guidelines and Engineering and Service Standards.
+A combination of rural and urban roadway cross-sections will be provided.
 Within the Medium Industrial - Highway 15 Vicinity Overlay urban road cross-sections are preferred.
-4.6.5 Roadway standards and subsequent rights-of-way will be determined during the preparation of the Outline Plan and Design Brief and will be dedicated through subdivision.
-4.6.6 4.6.6 4.6.6

-Objective ASP Policy Implementation To facilitate the installation of water and wastewater services, in a flexible manner.
-Roadway cross-sections (with adjacent easement areas as necessary) are to be designed in order to accommodate the installation of any deferred infrastructure.
-Roadway standards and subsequent rights-of-way will be determined during the preparation of the Outline Plan and Design Brief, and will be dedicated through subdivision.
+Primarily urban roadway cross-sections, based upon City development and engineering standards, will be incorporated into the ASP area.
+Roadway standards and subsequent rights-of-way_s, whether urban or rural, will be determined during the preparation of the Outline Plan and Design Brief and will be required as part of thededicated through subdivision conditions.
+4.6.6 To facilitate the installation installation of water and wastewater services, in a flexible manner.
+4.6.6 Roadway cross-sections (with adjacent easement areas as necessary) are to be designed in order to accommodate the installation of any deferred infrastructure.
+4.6.6 Roadway standards and subsequent rights-of-way, whether urban or rural, will be determined during the preparation of the Outline Plan and Design Brief, and will be required as part of thededicated through subdivision conditions.